-The seasonality classification for CHIRPS (Figure 1) shows that the dry desert regions (including the Sahara and Gobi Deserts, and the Arabian Peninsula) are correctly identified as dry-year-round, Central Equatorial Africa and the Maritime Continent are correctly identified as wet year-round, and the Horn of Africa is categorised as biannual.
-Monsoon regions, such as India, East Asia and South America are correctly identified as experiencing an annual regime.
+The seasonality classification for CHIRPS (Fig. 1) shows that the dry desert regions (including the Sahara and Gobi Deserts and the Arabian Peninsula) are correctly identified as dry year-round, central equatorial Africa and the Maritime Continent are correctly identified as wet year-round, and the Horn of Africa is categorized as biannual.
+Monsoon regions, such as India, East Asia, and South America, are correctly identified as experiencing an annual regime.
 Over Africa, the classification is similar to that produced by Herrmann and Mohr (2011).
-This classification gives an overall picture - in regions of complex rainfall regimes, with multiple rainfall peaks separated by a relatively drier period lasting only one to two months (e.g. Central America; Small et al. 2007) it may not capture this complex seasonal regime, and defines the region as having one wet season per year.
+This classification gives an overall picture-in regions of complex rainfall regimes, with multiple rainfall peaks separated by a relatively drier period lasting only 1-2 months (e.g., Central America; Small et al. 2007) it may not capture this complex seasonal regime, and defines the region as having one wet season per year.

-The seasonality classification was calculated for each model and scenario; it was calculated 216 separately for the present and future periods.
-Figure 1 shows the seasonality mask for CHIRPS, and the modal seasonality classification for CMIP6 historical (for CMIP5 and all scenarios see Figure S1).
-For the most part the model seasonality classification shows good agreement with 219 CHIRPS with a few minor differences; southern Australia and eastern China are shown as having one wet season in models whereas they are defined as wet year round in observations.
-In terms of the future projections there are not large changes in the overall pattern of seasonality (<10% of 222 grid points change regime), and most changes are located on regime boundaries (Figure S1).
-The 223 notable changes are over southern Europe/middle East where we see changes from wet year round to an annual regime, and over central Africa CMIP6 shows some grid points change from wet year 225 round to two wet seasons per year; presumably due to larger rainfall increases in the wetter seasons 226 than the drier seasons.
+The seasonality classification was calculated for each model and scenario; it was calculated separately for the present and future periods.
+Figure 1 shows the seasonality mask for CHIRPS, and the modal seasonality classification for CMIP6 historical (for CMIP5 and all scenarios see Fig. S1).
+For the most part the model seasonality classification shows good agreement with CHIRPS with a few minor differences; southern Australia and eastern China are shown as having one wet season in models whereas they are defined as wet year-round in observations.
+In terms of the future projections there are not large changes in the overall pattern of seasonality (<10% of grid points change regime), and most changes are located on regime boundaries (Fig. S1).
+The notable changes are over southern Europe/the Middle East, where we see changes from wet year-round to an annual regime, and over Central Africa CMIP6 shows some grid points change from wet year-round to two wet seasons per year, presumably due to larger rainfall increases in the wetter seasons than the drier seasons.

-228 2) WET AND DRY SEASON DISTINCTION
+2) WET AND DRY SEASON DISTINCTION

 The method of anomalous accumulation was used to determine start and end dates of the climatological wet and dry seasons.
 This method is suitable for application at a global scale as it does not use a set precipitation threshold, and therefore can be applied to regions with very different rainfall amounts (Liebmann et al. 2012; Dunning et al. 2016).
 It is applicable to regions with both one and two wet seasons per year (Dunning et al. 2016).
-Full details of the calculation can be found in the Supplementary Information.
+Full details of the calculation can be found in the supplementary information.

-Onset and cessation dates were calculated for each model and scenario; thus accounting for changing seasonal timing under future climate change.
-Historical patterns of onset and cessation in the CMIP5 and CMIP6 models were similar to those produced using observations, with a wet season during the boreal summer in the northern hemisphere and a wet season during the austral summer in the southern hemisphere (see Figure S2-6 in the Supplementary Information); Dunning et al. (2017) showed that CMIP5 models generally captured the correct patterns of onset and cessation across Africa, when assessed using this methodology.
+Onset and cessation dates were calculated for each model and scenario, thus accounting for changing seasonal timing under future climate change.
+Historical patterns of onset and cessation in the CMIP5 and CMIP6 models were similar to those produced using observations, with a wet season during the boreal summer in the Northern Hemisphere and a wet season during the austral summer in the Southern Hemisphere (see Figs. S2-S6 in the supplementary information); Dunning et al. (2017) showed that CMIP5 models generally captured the correct patterns of onset and cessation across Africa, when assessed using this methodology.